Skip to content

 600 DPI is sharper, so it is better, right?

 To be honest, a few years ago I was excited to see photos printed with the new printers, in 600 DPI resolution.
 Well, my enthusiasm quickly calmed down.
-The difference is so subtile that I would recommend a bigger print (album) better than a higher resolution print.
+The difference is so subtle that I would recommend a bigger print (album) better than a higher resolution print.

 What is the image’s dynamic range of print?

 A blue sky is not made of only one color.
-It’s composed by an infinite variation of blue tones, which means a wide dynamic range of colors.
-The dynamic range is the ability to record the colors inside the spectrum not only from the darkest to the lightest color, but from the more to the less saturated color.
+It’s composed of an infinite variation of blue tones, which means a wide dynamic range of colors.
+The dynamic range is the ability to record the colors inside the spectrum not only from the darkest to the lightest color, but from the more saturated to the less saturated color.

 The capacity to record and reproduce those thin color variations are first limited by the quality of the camera sensor, later by the software used to develop the image, and finally by the printer.